 11.1.4.3.7a.
 Non-scanning probe request transmission

-A STA may send an individually addressed or broadcast addressed Probe Request frame to a peer STA that it has already discovered, in order to solicit information contained within a response frame, see 11.1.4.3.8 (Contents of a probe response).
-When the Probe Request frame is sent to the broadcast address, Address 3 (BSSID) field is set to the MAC address of the peer STA.
+A STA may send an individually addressed or broadcast addressed Probe Request frame to a peer STA that it has determined is within range of itself, in order to solicit information contained within a response frame, see 11.1.4.3.8 (Contents of a probe response).
+When the Probe Request frame is sent to the broadcast address, Address 3 (BSSID) field shall be set to the MAC address of the peer STA.

+NOTE – A STA might determine that a peer STA is within range of itself by, for example, successfully receiving a frame from that peer STA or, if the peer STA is an AP, by successfully receiving a frame from another AP that corresponds to a co-located BSS of the AP.

-NOTE – Transmission of an individually addressed frame can provide more reliable delivery to a peer STA due to the use of retransmit procedures.
-When the presence of a peer STA has not yet been determined, Probe Request frames sent to discover the peer STA are transmitted in accordance with the active scanning procedures in 11.1.4.3.
+NOTE -- Transmission of an individually addressed frame can provide more reliable delivery to a peer STA since it is acknowledged (as shown in Figure 9-XX (Probe request addressed to an individual address)) and retransmit procedures apply.
+When a STA has not determined that a peer STA is in range of itself, Probe Request frames it sends to discover the peer STA are transmitted in accordance with the active scanning procedures in 11.1.4.3.
 For a non-DMG STA, such Probe Request frames are always sent to the broadcast address.

+Figure 9-XX -- Probe request addressed to an individual address